chelseadoeleman/web-app-from-scratch-18-19/README.md

 At first I only could get ten results per page.
 However in the documentation I found you can get a maximum of 30 results per page.
 So I also had to fetch more pages to get more data.

+For my detailpage I want to dive deeper into the characeristics of a photo.
+So the person who took the photo, but also things like height and width.

 ## Walktrough the application